BDR-Pro/AnanasaSharePlay/README.md

 Empower users to sell their own rented games, creating a shareplay marketplace within the community.

 - List rented games for sale with a specified price.
-- Provide detail about share screen software
 - Provide details about the rented game, including duration remaining.
 - Allow other users to browse and purchase the rented game.
-- Transfer access to the buyer after successful purchase.
+- Transfer access to the buyer after a successful purchase.
 - Appropriate handling of payments and transactions.

 ## Getting Started